emilybrooks/p4g-fast-forward/README.md

 xacttool -wb "F:\Steam\steamapps\common\Persona 4 Golden\SND\BGM.xwb" -r "F:\Downloads\silence.wav" -i 1051
 ```

-## Removing the Static
+## Step 3: Removing the scrolling static

 ### Extracting the PAC file
 Download NR2_unpacker https://modworkshop.net/mod/17641

-Note: The texture we're trying to replace is in multiple pac archives, and only one gets loaded depending on which language tha game is running in.
+Note: The texture we're trying to replace is in multiple pac archives, and only one gets loaded depending on which language the game is running in.
 I'm working with the assumption that you want to modify the english version, which will be data00004.
 I believe japanese is data00001, and data00005/data00006 are for some other languages I haven't confirmed.

 Make a backup of `Persona 4 Golden\data00004.pac`